-Principal Project Investigator: Prof. Brian Caulfield (TCD)
+Principal Project Investigator: Dr. Brian Caulfield (TCD)

-Prof. Bidisha Ghosh (TCD) is an Assistant Professor in the Department of Civil, Structural and Environmental Engineering, Trinity College Dublin.
+Dr. Bidisha Ghosh (TCD) is an Assistant Professor in the Department of Civil, Structural and Environmental Engineering, Trinity College Dublin.
 She is an expert of traffic prediction, time-series modelling, artificial intelligence algorithms, sustainable transportation and safety in transportation.
 She has published over 40 peer-reviewed journal and conference papers and her H index is 7.
 She is in the editorial board of Transportation Research Part C and she is a current member of the Committee on Statistical Methods, ABJ80 in Transportation Research Board.
 She has attracted over €800,000 in the last four years in research funding from both National and EU funding sources.

 Dr. Páraic Carroll and Dr. Shreya Dey were both PhD students that worked on the Greening Transport Project.
 Since completing the project Dr. Carroll has joined the School of Civil Engineering in UCD as an Assistant Professor and Dr. Dey has joined Arup as an Intelligent Mobility Consultant.